luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 >
 > [Alma 51:6-7][8] (Book of Mormon)

-## The *freemen* won the dispute by the democratic vote of the people.
+## The Freemen won the dispute by the vote of the people.

 So, the king-men we obliged to comply with the interests of the country; however, we will see that this did not last and they became a danger to the country.